j34-chapman/Guard/docs/planning.md

 Improve the safety of women and men walking streets and passing through areas;

-- Users, emergency services and the government can work together to help incremenate criminals, allowing users a more accessible way to report crimes
+- Users, emergency services and the government can work together to help incriminate criminals, allowing users a more accessible way to report crimes

 - Can very precisely identify where and what crimes happen in each area